Cerebellum-Network/cere-ddc-sdk-js/packages/ddc-client/README.md

 import type { ClusterId, BucketId } from '@cere-ddc-sdk/ddc-client';

 const clusterId: ClusterId = '0x...';
-const bucketId: BucketId = await ddcClient.createBucket(clusterId);
+const bucketId: BucketId = await ddcClient.createBucket(clusterId, {
+  isPublic: true,
+});
 ```

 ## getBucket()

-Returns information about a bucket by the bucket ID, or `undefined` if the bucket not found
+Returns information about a bucket by its ID, or undefined if the bucket is not found

 ### Arguments

-- `bucketId` - requested bucket ID
+- `bucketId` -  the ID of the requested bucket

+### Returns

+Returns an object of [Bucket](packages/blockchain/src/types.ts#L32) type with information about the found bucket

 ### Example